Bee762/TERMINAL_TETRIS-CPP/README.md

 #TERMINAL TETRIS (C++)

 A terminal based tetris game written on c++ using console rendering.
-This project was built to practice c++ fundamentalls , game loops ,input handeling, and basic game logic
+This project was built to practice c++ fundamentals , game loops ,input handeling, and basic game logic

 ## Features of the project :
 ~ random shape generation